 I wash them and dry them then put in zip lock bags and freeze whole.
 When using in soups, stews and pasta sauce as soon as they hit the hot broth I remove them to take of the skin easily.
 Works great.
 Use all winter long.
 (05/11/2006)

 I pour boiling water over them to help remove the skins.
-Then dice and put in quart micro safe container.
-Microwave on hi for 5 mins. freeze in quart zip lock bags.
+Then dice and put in quart microwave safe container.
+Microwave on high for 5 minutes.
+Freeze in quart zip lock bags.
 Lay in freezer to save room.
-They are ready to put in soups or stews or casseroles.
-I find that the 5 minute micro time keeps them from separating when frozen.
+They are ready to put in soups, stews, or casseroles.
+I find that the 5 minutes microwave keeps them from separating when frozen.
 (05/11/2006)

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!